DanEkhlas/MICA/README.md

                        "2", "1", "0.5", "0.25", "PC", "NC")
 ```

 Please note, to enable comparison with EUCAST or CLSI clinical breakpoints, use antimicrobial abbreviations as `custom_row_labels`.
-If guideline comparison is not needed, feel free to choose any labeling that best suits your assay setup.
+If EUCAST or CLSI guideline comparison is not needed, feel free to choose any labeling that best suits your assay setup.
 For plotting and further analysis, convert the dataframe into a long format using pivot_longer().

 ## Importing your own data